-Research and development expense increased by \$21.6 million, or 27%, in fiscal 2013 compared to fiscal 2012 primarily due to an increase of \$11.7 million in cash-based personnel costs as a result of increased headcount to support the development of new products and continued enhancements of our existing products.
-In addition, we incurred higher stock-based compensation expense of \$4.0 million, product development expenses, such as third-party testing and prototypes, of \$2.0 million, acquisition-related costs of \$1.9 million, and depreciation and other expenses of \$2.1 million.
-We intend to continue to invest in our research and development organization but expect research and development expense as a percentage of revenue to remain at comparable levels in fiscal 2014.
+Research and development expense increased by \$35.2 million, or 29%, in 2015 compared to 2014 primarily due to an increase of \$25.8 million in personnel costs as a result of increased headcount to support the development of new products and continued enhancements of our existing products.
+Depreciation and other occupancy-related costs increased by \$3.6 million.
+In addition, during 2014, we had a reversal of \$3.0 million related to a previously recorded liability for estimated contingent consideration.
+We intend to continue to invest in our research and development organization and integrate personnel from our acquisition of Meru, but expect research and development expense as a percentage of total revenue to remain at a relatively comparable level in 2016.